MSC Magnifica: Construction and career

 MSC Magnifica was identified by the shipyard hull number T32 during construction.
 MSC Magnifica's onboard disco is named after her shipyard hull number.

 MSC Magnifica was floated out of her dry dock in a launching ceremony on 16 January 2009.
 A 72-hour sea trial period was completed on 17 January 2010.
 A flag-changing ceremony was held on 25 February 2010 in Saint-Nazaire.
 The ship was christened on 6 March 2010 at a ceremony in Hamburg by the godmother to the MSC Cruises fleet, Italian actress Sophia Loren.

 MSC Magnifica received criticism in April 2014 after it was revealed that Brazilian police had to rescue eleven crew members on board that were living in 'slave-like conditions' whilst docked in Salvador, Brazil.

+On May 9, 2014, during the celebration of the 825th Hamburg Port Anniversary, the song "Seven Nation Army" was played using the horns of MSC Magnifica as it entered the harbor.

 On 5 January 2019, MSC Magnifica began her first World Cruise.
 The ship departed from Genoa and sailed for 119.
 MSC Magnifica visited 6 continents, 32 countries and 49 destinations.
 The ship returned to Genoa on 3 May 2019.

 MSC Magnifica undertook a second World Cruise leaving in January 2020.
 The 116-night cruise started at Genoa on 5 January 2020 and intended to call at 43 ports in 23 countries.
 The vessel was scheduled to end her World Cruise in Genoa on 30 April 2020.